 If all of these expectations sound pessimistic, please understand that is not our intent.
 Dr. Gates has long told clients, “The quickest way to be disappointed is to set unreasonable expectations.”
 Our goal here is to set reasonable expectations in an effort to achieve satisfaction.

-All indications at this point demonstrate a move toward standardizing these state-by-state requirements, and we at Cuyahoga Falls Veterinary Clinic welcome such improvements.
+One of these days, there’ll be a standardization of these state-by-state requirements, and we at Cuyahoga Falls Veterinary Clinic will welcome such improvements.
+Until then, we’re at the mercy of the system(s).
 We ask for your patience in circumstances where we need to navigate these ever-evolving items.
 We can very likely achieve the end you’re looking for, but it very often will take some time.